Articles

 Whether it's your first Christmas since the death of a loved one, or you lost someone many years ago, Christmas can be a particularly painful time.
 Fortunately, there are plenty of healthy coping mechanisms you can use to help navigate you through the festive period.

-Coping with grief at Christmas time
+Coping with grief at Christmas time: 8 tips

 Grieving the loss of a loved one is of course difficult all year round.
 However, there is no doubt that grief can feel much more intense at times when families and loved ones come together, such as Christmas.